 Shortly after graduating from high school, I obtained my Executive Secretary Certificate from St. John’s School of Business.
 Several years later, I later attended Western New England College in Springfield, Massachusetts.
 My education was then interrupted by the blessings of motherhood.
 I recently decided it was time to return to my educational pursuits.
 Accordingly, I am very excited to be enrolled at Liberty University Online.
-I currently have my AA in interdisciplinary studies/business, and I am completing my BS in interdisciplinary studies with cognates in business administration and education.
+I currently have my AA in interdisciplinary studies/business, and I am completing my BS in interdisciplinary studies with cognates in business administration and education, with a minor in writing.
 I have worked in various service and manufacturing companies over the years.
 My favorite job was working as the assistant to the administrator at Baptist Village Christian Academy in East Longmeadow from 2005 until the school closed in 2008.
 I feel very blessed to have joined the CCS family in 2014.

 I have always loved learning and I love God’s truth.
 Accordingly, I believe working at a Christian school is my ideal vocation.
 Prior to coming to CCS in 2014, I prayed for the opportunity to work in Christian education once again.
 Obviously, God answered my prayer and I am so grateful.
 I love CCS’s goal of partnering with parents in educating and discipling children for God’s ultimate glory.

 Colossians 2:2-3: “That their hearts might be comforted, being knit together in love, and unto all riches of the full assurance of understanding, to the acknowledgement of the mystery of God, and of the Father, and of Christ; In whom are hid all the treasures of wisdom and knowledge. “